Northwest Portage Walking Museum

 Regional Precedent x Universal Meaning

-Effigy mounds to date have been primarily erected for aerial legibility.
-This reclamation of the earthen effigy in 2018 is designed to be experienced perspectivally for our line of sight.
+Earthwork mounds to date have been primarily erected for aerial legibility.
+This reclamation of the earthen typology in 2018 is designed to have a perspectival experience for our line of sight.
 This strategy is to promote our individual connection to the earth and to help us experience first hand the power of the land in efforts to implicate our acceleration of synthetic environments and the effects it has on our shrinking natural environment.

 Interactivity x Programming